pmelchior/usrp-sciprog/day1/2-git-intro.md

 		$ git commit -m 'more changes'
 		<when you're ready to stand up from computer>
 		$ git push

+To visualise the commit history on your machine, use `git log`.
+A concise and graphical way of visualizing this is to use `git log --graph --decorate --oneline`. to visualize all **pushed** commits you can also to your repository's web page, click the `insights` tab in the top right corner and open the `Network` tab.

 __One more note__: Whenever you rename or remove files that are being tracked by git, use the `git rm` or `git mv` commands rather than just `rm` or `mv`. so that git won't get confused.
 ​